Chrasts/insolvency-success-analysis/README.md

   The final PDF report (tables + plot).

 - **`data/cases.csv`** and **`data/events.csv`**
-  Public sample input files included for demonstration and repository completeness.
+  Public sample input files.
 These files are intentionally fictional and should be understood as portfolio-safe examples rather than real research data.

 - **`report/figures/success_over_time.pdf`**
-  A PDF file containing the time-trend plot produced by `src/analysis.py` (included for convenience if present in the repository).
+  A PDF file containing the time-trend plot produced by `src/analysis.py`.

 - **`LICENSE`**
   License file for the repository.